 Why are we doing this?
 Why are we investing so much time and effort into building empathy through conversation?

 Because we know first-hand how much it’s needed.

-We are a group of millennial misfits — dropouts, entrepreneurs, and delinquent students.
+We are a group of millennial misfits — college dropouts, entrepreneurs, and delinquent students.
 We saw the fork in the road, and chose to take the path less traveled.
-Living in Asian society that’s rife with judgment, we’d resigned ourselves to a life of ostracization and isolation.
+Living in an Asian society that’s rife with judgment, we’d resigned ourselves to a life of ostracization and isolation.

 And then we found each other.

 Now, we have the courage to dream – together. 🙂

 We want to create a world where empathy is the norm and authenticity is a given.